ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 However, the results presented here are still very interesting.
 It would be interesting if there is something like anti-motifs, that is subgraphs being very uncommon because they impair some of the system functions.

+## 19. Tipping points in open systems: bifurcation, noise-induced and rate-dependent examples in the climate system.
+(2012)
+Ashwin, P., Wieczorek, S., Vitolo, R. & Cox, P.

+**05.03.2025:**  A new type of tipping, called rate-induced tipping or R-tipping is introduced.
+Some systems can tip when the rate of change of a parameter exceeds a threshold in a way that is distinct from noise-induced tipping or bifurcation-tipping.
+They argue that the effects of a higher dimensional system on a subsystem can be studied by modeling its effect as a time-varying parameter.
+The authors develop a criterion for R-tipping that can be used for simple systems but not easy to compute in general.
+It is not clear how well this approach works in more complicated systems.
+In total, 4 systems (normal form of saddle-node and Hopf bifurcation, a fast-slow system and a simple climate model) are studied and it is shown that all of them can exhibit R-tipping and the effects of R-tipping are studied.

+I could not understand all of the mathematics in this read-through and there was a lot of maths in this paper but I think I got the main ideas.
+I am honestly surprised that the idea of rate-induced tipping is so recent since it seems pretty natural to study systems with changing parameters, but that's easy to say in hindsight.
+To me, it seems like almost all systems have time-varying parameters that could potentially lead to R-tipping which means the system is very relevant but potentially understudied.

 # Papers